 Are you a Landlord?

-Attention: From March 20th 2019, if the property becomes uninhabitable or is rented in a state considered unfit for human habitation!
+Attention: From the July 1st 2020 new tenancies must meet the new regulations and from 1st of April 2021 for existing tenancies, after these deadlines if the property becomes uninhabitable or is rented in a state considered unfit for human habitation!
 It could result in the landlord being sued for breach of contract by their tenants!

 It is important to understand the rules and regulations and the electrical guidelines if a property you own is for rental purposes.